-Calvary Baptist School hosts various fundraisers throughout the school year.
-Some favorite past fundraisers include our Scholastic book fair, Holiday Bazaar, homecoming events, family fun nights at local activity centers, and more.
-We look forward to new and improved fundraisers every year.
-All fundraiser income is designated to different areas within the school including, but not limited to, classroom supplies, elementary and high school classes, and the senior trip.
-Fundraisers are led by the school office, administration and teachers as well as our parent volunteer committee.
+We host various fundraisers throughout the school year.
+Some past fundraisers include our Scholastic book fair, Holiday Bazaar, Fall Festival, Entertainment books, and more.
+Fundraisers couldn’t happen without our parent volunteer committee.
 If you would like to volunteer to help with any of our fundraisers, please contact the school office or the parent volunteer committee.
 Please note that all volunteers need to have PA state clearances.
 Please see our Volunteer Opportunities page for more information.
-SchoolOffice@cbs.edu email@example.com
+SchoolOffice@cbschools.org email@example.com

 Student Council is composed of a select group of students from seventh grade through twelfth grade.
 These students, nominated by both peers and teachers, serve for one year.
 The purpose of student council is to build unity among the student body from the preschool through the secondary grades.
 Some of our projects include adopting an elementary class each month, sponsoring activities to introduce our diverse student body to each other’s cultures, help with cleaning up the lunchroom, as well as being on call as hosts for various school events.
 Student council members are Christ-like examples of servant leadership and are a vital part of Calvary Baptist School’s mission to inspire students to serve Christ.